Pudong International Airport, Shanghai

 - Qinghuangdao (in Hebei): Qinhuangdao Port.

-Also in this case, the list of entry points may change at any time.
-Thus, we always suggest you to confirm these information before planning your trip.
+Also, in this case, the list of entry points may change at any time.
+Thus, we always suggest you confirm this information before planning your trip.

-Beside extending the visa exemption from 72 to 144 hours, the new regulation allow international travellers to move around Beijing Municipality, Tianjin Municipality and Hebei Province – no matter the city where they arrived.
+The visa exemption allows international travelers to move around Beijing Municipality, Tianjin Municipality, and Hebei Province – no matter the city where they arrived.

-In addition, as far as we know (even if we haven’t personally tested it), you don’t have to enter and exit from the same port.
-For example you could enter China via the Beijing West Railway Station, and leave the country from the international airport in Tianjin.
-The important thing is that you don’t leave the region of Beijing, Tianjin and Hebei Province.
+In addition, as far as we know, you don’t have to enter and exit from the same port.
+For example, you could enter China via the Beijing West Railway Station, and leave the country from the international airport in Tianjin.
+The important thing is that you don’t leave the region of Beijing, Tianjin, and Hebei Province.

 Liaoning Province